 Wealthfront vs. Vanguard: Fees and account minimums

 Vanguard is one of the biggest investment companies in the industry, and has been around for decades.
 It’s well-known for its investment options, past performance and hybrid approach to investing, where it combines traditional robo-advisors with human advisor services.

 Unlike Vanguard, Wealthfront is solely a robo-advisor.
-It’s geared towards young professionals who are just starting to invest their money and may not have the time or knowledge to manage their accounts themselves.
+It’s geared toward young professionals who are just starting to invest their money and may not have the time or knowledge to manage their accounts themselves.

 Wealthfront’s investments are based on PassivePlus, its suite of investment strategies put into place with its software.
 It automatically adjusts your investments based on your goals and risk tolerance.

 Vanguard offers a hybrid approach, combining robo-advisors with human advisors.
 The Vanguard advisor will work with you — over the phone, email or chat — to create a personalized financial plan and will continually offer coaching and portfolio management services.

 Both companies offer a range of investment options, including stocks, mutual funds and bonds.
 However, the companies differ in their investment account types.
 Vanguard Personal Advisor Services can’t manage 401(k) and 403(b) accounts, 529 accounts or UGMA/UTMA custodial accounts.
 By contrast, Wealthfront allows you to set aside money to pay for college in a 529 plan, or to save for retirement with 401(k) plans.

 - Low minimum investment: Wealthfront allows you to start investing with as little as $500, making it a better choice than Vanguard for beginning investors who don’t have a lot of money tucked away.